thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields.md

 > Please note that ThingsBoard stores all debug events for a calculated field during the first 15 minutes after creation.
 After that, only error events are saved.

 {% include images-gallery.html imageCollection="calculated-field-debug-events-2" %}

+{% if docsPrefix == "pe/" or docsPrefix == "paas/" or docsPrefix == "paas/eu/" %}
+## Reprocessing

+**Calculated field reprocessing** is a mechanism that allows you to apply calculated field logic to historical data.
+This is especially useful when you modify existing calculations or add new fields and want those changes to affect not only new data but also previously collected telemetry.

+> **Note:** reprocessing cannot be applied to a calculated field that contains only attribute-based arguments.
+The Calculated field must include at least one argument based on a time series — either "Latest telemetry" or "Time series rolling" data.

+<b><font size="3">Key features</font></b>

+- **Recalculation of historical data** — apply updated logic to previously collected telemetry.
+- **Flexible time range selection** — choose a specific time period for reprocessing.
+- **Store results as telemetry** — processed data is saved in ThingsBoard as telemetry, enabling further use in widgets, rules, or analytics.

+<br><b><font size="4">How to configure</font></b>

+- Choose the target **Entity** or **Profile**, go to the "**Calculated fields**" tab, and either [create a new calculated field](#create-new-calculated-field) or select an existing one that needs historical telemetry reprocessing.
+- Click the "**Reprocess calculated field**" icon next to the desired field.
+- In the pop-up window, define the time interval for which you want to reprocess telemetry data.
+- Click "**Reprocess**" — the system will start recalculating and update historical telemetry data according to the latest logic.
+- Once the data reprocessing is complete, click "**Finish**".

+{% include images-gallery.html imageCollection="how-to-configure-reprocessing" %}

+<br><b><font size="4">Example of using the data reprocessing feature</font></b>

+Let&#39;s say you have a Smart Device that tracks real-time temperature and humidity and sends this data to ThingsBoard.
+At some point, you decide to start calculating the dew point using the Calculated field feature.
+As shown on the widget, that displays time series data for the Smart Device, the dew point was first calculated at 13:44:35.
+Prior to that, no dew point calculations had been performed.

+{% include images-gallery.html imageCollection="reprocessing-example-1" %}

+To recalculate dew point values for a past period (before the calculation logic was introduced), follow these steps:

+{% include images-gallery.html imageCollection="reprocessing-example-2" showListImageTitles="true" %}

+Dew point values have been recalculated for the historical period you specified during the reprocessing configuration.

+{% include images-gallery.html imageCollection="reprocessing-example-3" %}

+### Task manager

+The Task manager allows you to view the status of tasks, track their progress, see results, and identify any errors that occurred during data processing.

+{% include images-gallery.html imageCollection="task-manager" %}
+{% endif %}

 ## Built-in methods for rolling arguments